wlcreate/Harlem-Bites/README_restaurant.md

 ### Next Steps
-Would include scraping data from yelp to add a bigger database of restaurants in Harlem.
+We would like to include scraping data from yelp to add a bigger database of restaurants in Harlem.
 This would lead to more options for users to make a reservation for.

 ### Resources